Voyager 2: Interstellar mission

 In 2013, it was originally thought that Voyager 2 would enter interstellar space in two to three years, with its plasma spectrometer providing the first direct measurements of the density and temperature of the interstellar plasma.
-But the Voyager project scientist, Edward C. Stone and his colleagues said they lacked evidence of what would be the key signature of interstellar space: a shift in the direction of the magnetic field.
+Voyager project scientist Edward C. Stone and his colleagues said they lacked evidence of what would be the key signature of interstellar space, a shift in the direction of the magnetic field.
 Finally, in December 2018, Stone announced that Voyager 2 reached interstellar space on November 5, 2018.

 The position of Voyager 2 in December 2018.
 Note the vast distances condensed into a logarithmic scale: Earth is one astronomical unit (AU) from the Sun; Saturn is at 10 AU, and the heliopause is at around 120 AU.
 Neptune is 30.1 AU from the Sun; thus the edge of interstellar space is around four times as far from the Sun as the last planet.

 Maintenance to the Deep Space Network cut outbound contact with the probe for eight months in 2020.
 Contact was reestablished on November 2, when a series of instructions was transmitted, subsequently executed, and relayed back with a successful communication message.
-On February 12, 2021, full communications were restored after a major ground station antenna upgrade that took a year to complete.
+On February 12, 2021, full communications were restored after a big ground station antenna upgrade that took a year to complete.

-In October 2020, astronomers reported a significant unexpected increase in density in the space beyond the Solar System as detected by the Voyager 1 and Voyager 2; this implies that "the density gradient is a large-scale feature of the VLISM (very local interstellar medium) in the general direction of the heliospheric nose".
+In October 2020, astronomers reported a significant unexpected increase in density in the space beyond the Solar System as detected by Voyager 1 and Voyager 2; this implies that "the density gradient is a large-scale feature of the VLISM (very local interstellar medium) in the general direction of the heliospheric nose".

 On July 18, 2023, Voyager 2 overtook Pioneer 10 as the second farthest spacecraft from the Sun.

-On July 21, 2023, a programming error misaligned Voyager 2's high gain antenna 2 degrees away from Earth, breaking communications with the spacecraft.
-By August 1, the spacecraft's carrier signal was detected using multiple antennas of the Deep Space Network.
-A high-power "shout" on August 4 sent from the Canberra station successfully commanded the spacecraft to reorient towards Earth, resuming communications.
+On July 21, 2023, a programming error misaligned Voyager 2s high gain antenna 2 degrees away from Earth, breaking communications with the spacecraft.
+By August 1, the spacecraft's carrier signal was detected using antennas of the Deep Space Network.
+A high-power "shout" on August 4 sent from the Canberra station commanded the spacecraft to reorient towards Earth, resuming communications.
 As a failsafe measure, the probe is also programmed to autonomously reset its orientation to point towards Earth, which would have occurred by October 15.